pulumi/docs/content/blog/getting-started-with-pulumi-audit-logs/index.md

 It will show the most recent events in decending order.
 You can also filter logs by a particular user by clicking on the user's avatar.
 This will filter out the events by the user you selected.
-You can also filter by user by adding a query param to the url with the user's login name.